• Skip to primary navigation

 Jump to Recipe Print Recipe

-Until it's acceptable to eat pie for breakfast, satisfy your pumpkin spice urges with these amazing pumpkin pecan pancakes.
-They are perfectly spiced, fluffy and make a wonderful fall breakfast.
-To make them even better they are gluten free and dairy free!
+Until it's acceptable to eat pie for breakfast, satisfy your pumpkin spice urges with these amazing gluten free pumpkin pancakes.
+They are perfectly spiced, fluffy gluten-free pancakes filled with crunchy pecans.

-Syrup being poured over a stack of pumpkin pancakes.
+Syrup being poured over a stack of gluten free pumpkin pancakes.

 Jump to: